-The Specialty Training Nurse Residency Program at Hillsboro Medical Center builds on fundamental nursing education to address complex patient care needs within diverse patient populations.
+The Hillsboro Medical Center Nurse Residency Program builds on fundamental nursing education to address complex patient care needs within diverse patient populations.

-- Nurses with less than one year of nursing experience who have a passion and drive to continue their education to develop as a nurse in a specialty area of practice, and/or
+- Nurses with under a year of nursing experience, who have a passion and drive to develop as a nurse by continuing their education in a specialty area of practice, and/or

-- Experienced nurses with more than 12 months experience who are ready to transition and launch their career in a new nursing specialty practice care area.
+- Experienced nurses with more than 12 months experience, seeking to transition and start a career in a new nursing specialty practice care area.

-This residency contributes to the development of one’s nursing career by offering opportunities for professional growth.
+Our residency program fosters the development of one’s nursing career by offering opportunities for professional growth.

 Resident nurses in the Cardiac Cath Lab will gain experience in:

-- The delivery of quality nursing care for cardiovascular patients undergoing a wide variety of angiographic procedures.
+- Delivering quality nursing care for cardiovascular patients undergoing a wide variety of angiographic procedures.

 - Maintaining and handling sterile equipment under surgical conditions.

-- Monitoring patient during a wide variety of invasive angiographic procedures including heart catheterizations, digital vascular imaging, coronary angioplasty, peripheral and renal angioplasties, pacemakers and neurovascular arteriograms.
+- Monitoring a patient during a wide variety of invasive angiographic procedures, including heart catheterizations, digital vascular imaging, coronary angioplasty, peripheral and renal angioplasties, pacemakers and neurovascular arteriograms.

 - Operating, controlling quality and routinely maintaining physiologic monitoring system, pressure transducers, co-oximeter, thermodilution, defibrillator, IABP and emergency equipment.